100% Jodi: Two Reasons You Got Tripped Up After You Started Your New Role

 Have you ever found yourself, after you’ve been promoted, wondering how the heck you’re going to get through the day?

-In this episode we’re going to cover the common reasons why you might have gotten tripped up after you were promoted; and if you have a promotion on the horizon, what you might want to prepare yourself for.
+In this episode we’re covering the common reasons why you might have gotten tripped up after you were promoted.
+And if you have a promotion on the horizon, what you might want to prepare yourself for.

-If you’ve been listening to the Women Taking the Lead podcast for a while you know at the end of May 2021, I announced I was going to take some time to process all the changes that had been taking place last year.
+At the end of May 2021, I announced I was taking time to process all the changes that had been taking place last year.
 Well, it turned out there was not only a lot to process, there was a lot to do and as of the day I am recoding this it is now February of 2022.

 I joined a business development program in the summer, had a slew of speaking engagements in the fall, and The Maine Women’s Conference 2021 was in early November.
 By the time I was coming up for air, the holidays had hit and it was time to plan 2022.